EwanLyon/nodecg-csgo-manager/docs/Messages.md

 ## hlae:weaponFire

 Used to show weapon fire on the mini map.
-Remember to not show if the weapon is a knife.
+Remember to not show if the weapon is a knife or grenade.

 ```JSON
 {